Partnership Deed Agreement of firm with Contents, Format and Types

 As per Partnership Act Partnership deed is compulsory in case of registration of firm.
 The deed should be dully stamped and sealed documents.
 Also get signed and attestation from the court.
 Stamp paper should meet the minimum requirement of the government for validity of it.

 Importance of Partnership Agreement

 Just like, before starting travel. if every passenger now, what’s the purpose of the journey, where they are going, who will lead, where will stay, the duration of it, cost of it, then it will be more effective.
 Same like that if each and everything defines at the start of the business, then it gives empowerment in business.
 Which leads towards growth and development with a clear and efficient mind.

 Types of Partnership Deed Agreement

 There are mainly two types of Partnership Agreement

 - Oral: In this form, all partners make an agreement with mutual consent but in verbal form instead of written format.

-- Written: All the partners write down their terms and conditions with the consent of al in a paper.
-However, for the legal status of the agreement, they need to get the stamp paper with minimum required value as per local government.
+- Written: All the partners write down their terms and conditions with the consent of all in a paper.
+However, for the legal status of the agreement, they need to get the stamp paper with the minimum required value as per the local government.
 The best practice is to get legal paper ie stamp paper and get signed off all partners with the witness of non-parters.